-Our sports medicine program is focused on the prevention, assessment, treatment, and rehabilitation of sports-related injuries for all our Middle School, JV, and varsity student-athletes.
-As health-care professionals, our four full-time, licensed, and nationally certified athletic trainers work directly with physicians and other specialists to optimize medical care.
+Our sports medicine program is focused on the prevention, assessment, treatment, and rehabilitation of sports-related injuries for all of our Middle School, JV, and Varsity student-athletes.
+As healthcare professionals, our four full-time, licensed, and nationally certified athletic trainers work directly with physicians and other specialists to optimize medical care.
 Staff members are available during normal school hours and after school, and are present at all home events and practices.

 Our Sports Medicine team believes in the importance of providing quality and comprehensive medical care on-site.
 This allows us to better prevent and manage injuries, minimize the initial impact of injuries, and decrease the probability of re-injury.
 Our policies and procedures for injury prevention and management include: